amiel/amielmartin.com/source/_posts/2017-05-17-how-ember-data-loads-async-relationships-part-2.markdown

 ## Reloading `links`

 Speaking of subsequent loads of relationship data, let's look at how Ember Data deals with reloading relationships.
-There are a lot of possible scenarios, so let's arbitrarily start where we just were: an updated link.
+There are many possible scenarios, so let's arbitrarily start where we just were: an updated link.

 Let's assume we have the previous post ([post #4][post-4]) loaded, and when we reload the blog post, we just get a `link`, like this: